Eleanor Abbott (Paul)

 Having worked in Human Resources since 2012, she is honored to bring her experience to support the BCFNJC in a way that aligns with and supports the strategy, culture and values.

 Chantelle earned her diploma in Human Resource Management from the Northern Alberta Institute of Technology (NAIT) in Edmonton, AB.
-She is a General Member of Chartered Professionals in Human Resources of BC & Yukon (CPHR) and an Associate Member of AFOA Canada.
+She is a General Member of Chartered Professionals in Human Resources of BC & Yukon (CPHR).

 Chantelle’s Indigenous background is on her father’s side.
 Her family belongs to Spô’zêm (Spuzzum) First Nation located in Nlaka’pamux territory.
 Her father has represented the Spuzzum community as Chief for over a decade.
 Growing up she has spent many hours with her family out on the land.
 In her spare time, she still enjoys spending as much time as possible outdoors and on the land with friends and family